 There is no denying that the PPI fiasco has been one of the most harmful scandals in the credit industry’s history.
 Many leading banks and lenders have been shown to have knowingly mis-sold PPI to customers in order to boost profits.
 You could be among the thousands of people that have the right to claim PPI back that was mis-sold to you.

 PPI scams have been widely reported in the media.
 Many people now realise that they need to look again at any credit products they took out in the last ten years.
 This means that the numbers of people looking to claim PPI back again has soared.

 Many consumers all across the country have been the victims of mis-sold payment protection insurance.
 If you have been a victim you should act now to start claiming back payment protection on loans.
 This could represent a significant reduction in costs on current loan repayments so is well worth looking into.

-Gladstone Brookes offers expert advice for those thinking about making payment protection claims.
-We can guide you step-by-step through the process and make is as easy and stress-free as possible.
+Gladstone Brookes offers advice for those thinking about making payment protection claims.
+We can guide you step-by-step through the process and make it as easy and stress-free as possible.